 Net zero in our operations

-We are committed to net zero carbon emissions in our own operations and supply chain by 2030.
+Our ambition is to be net zero carbon emissions in our own operations and supply chain by 2030.

 This means managing the emissions of more than 30,000,000 sq ft (equivalent to nearly 10,700 tennis courts) of offices, branches and data centres around the world, and those of close to 29,000 suppliers.